SIMMORSAL/Vextra/ReadMe.md

 `awardImage`: You can give an award image to a portfolio item and when you enter the home page, it'll show up after a little while, and then will become small and sits in bottom left corner.
 However, Award images are made to work with square images, and things may look funky otherwise.
 To fix this, you'll need to open `/components/PagePortfolio&#8291;/PortfolioItem.tsx` and go to line 87.
 There's more information there.

+### Portfolio Pages

+There's a special package developed for this website, named RichContent.
+It allows you to create beautiful and animated pages very fast and nearly anybody can make pages with it easily by editing a javascript Object.

+To make it work, you need to give a list of `RichChunkModel` to the `pageRichContent' property.
+To see some examples of it running, please go to [vextra.vercel.app](https:\\vextra.vercel.app)